 A review manager and reputation management are two of the hottest topics in the online marketing space and are often used interchangeably.
 However, this isn’t a cardigan vs. sweater situation.
 For those of you who like that analogy, think of it like this: if review management is a cardigan, reputation management is an insulated parka — and the internet is a vicious blizzard.

 Let’s break it down, starting with some simple definitions.

-A review manager is the process of tracking incoming customer reviews from various review sites and responding to them when necessary.
-Businesses often choose to manage reviews using a software that lets them see all their reviews from all sites in one place.
+A review manager is a process of tracking incoming customer reviews from various review sites and responding to them when necessary.
+Businesses often choose online review management software that lets them see all their reviews from all sites in one place.
 Numerous tools exist that provide this basic service.

 What is reputation management?

 Hold tight, this one’s not as simple.
 Reputation management, in a business context, refers to consistently monitoring, optimizing, and responding to all company-related information across all channels in order to build a positive brand perception online.